CravingCrates/AnkiCollab-Plugin/getting_started_subscriber.md

 ![A blue arrow pointing a search box on the AnkiCollab website.](https://i.imgur.com/RJnAdEU.png)

-Click on the deck and the subscription key will be on the top.
+Click on the deck and the subscription key will be on the top in blue.
 Copy it.

 ![A blue arrow point to a subscription key on the AnkiCollab website.](https://i.imgur.com/wx50dDa.png)